Back to Blog Home

 Step 3: Focus On Just One Thing

-A lot can go through your head when developing your webinar presentation.
+A lot can go through your head when developing your dynamic presentation.
 You may want to expand on points, include different perspectives — and that might be a reasonable approach depending on your topic.

 However, every webinar — and every piece of content for that matter — should have a “Just One Thing” takeaway.
 It’s the central premise of your content and the foundational message you want every attendee to take away from your event.